C3MA/HomieRoomSensor/Readme.md

 * pressure
 * altitude

+The system can be powered by USB-C or Micro-USB, attached at ESP8266 board.

 ## Filesystem
 ### Configuration
 Use the config-example.json from the host folder and create here a config.json file.